hkmandali/System-Design/README.md

 ## 4. Distributed Data

-   > This is the  most important chapter as in many of the products the data is wide spread among different machines .
+   > This is the  most important chapter as in many of the real time products the data is wide spread among different machines .
     There are two ways a scale a system

    * Vertical Scaling - which means increasing the configurations of a machine ( At a certain point of time , this comes to threshold